 Are Child Tax Credit Payments Taxable?

-The second round of the advance monthly portion of the Child Tax Credit for 2020 hit bank accounts earlier this month, but the growing balance has people worried if they will be hit with a tax bill next year.
+The second round of the advance monthly portion of the Child Tax Credit for 2020 hit bank accounts earlier last month, but the growing balance has people worried if they will be hit with a tax bill next year.

 The simple answer is no — but, it depends.
 Here is an easy way to know: